mjordan/islandora_workbench_docs/docs/development_guide.md

 The test's `setUp()` method prepares the file paths, etc. and within the test's only test method, `test_create()`, runs Workbench using Python's `subprocess.check_output()` method, grabs the node IDs from the output from the "created at" strings emitted by Workbench (lines 14-17), adds them to a list, and then counts the number of members in that list.
 If the number of nodes created matches the expected number, the test passes.

-Since this test creates some nodes, we use the test class's `teaarDown()` method to put the target Drupal back into as close a state as we started with as possible. `tearDown()` basically takes the list of node IDs created in `test_create()` and runs Workbench with the `--quick_delete_node` option.
+Since this test creates some nodes, we use the test class's `tearDown()` method to put the target Drupal back into as close a state as we started with as possible. `tearDown()` basically takes the list of node IDs created in `test_create()` and runs Workbench with the `--quick_delete_node` option.
 It then removes any temporary files created during the test.

 ### A more complex test